google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_center.rst

      :MEDIAN\(A1\:A6\): Incorrect: Remember formulas must start with ``=``.
      :x: Incorrect

-Now that you have some practice with creating formulas to calculate median and mean, you can start to build some intuition as to what the difference between these measures of center may be.
-Say someone asked you for your advice about where they wanted to move after graduation and that weather was a major concern for them.
+Now that you have some practice with creating formulas to calculate median and mean, you can start to build some intuition as to what the differences between these measures of center may be.
+Say someone asked you for your advice about where they wanted to move after graduation, and that the weather was a major concern for them.
 You want to give them a summary statistic to accurately summarize the data.
 Would the mean or median make more sense?
-Walking through the next example can help you figure that out.
+The next example can help you understand when you would want to use the mean versus the median.

 .. _measures_of_center_weather:

 Example: Weather
 ----------------